jvrousseau/mapbox-gpx/README.md

  `MAPBOX_USER={username} MAPBOX_TOKEN={private-token**} cat run.gpx | node index.js`

- ** - this needs to have write access to your Mapbox account
+ ** - the private token needs to have write access to your Mapbox account